-The first post-petition borrowing was funded by one of the Yorton Parties, in the noted amount of \$290,000.00.
+The first post-petition borrowing was funded by one of the Yorton Parties, in the noted amount of \$290,000.00 (DIP Loan-1).
 Such was never intended to be all that would be necessary to get the Main Processing Facility up and running nor provide the necessary working capital to begin actual operations.
+Mr. Yorton only funded \$240,000 of the \$290,000 with the balance of the \$290,000 being supplied by Hart Financial as part of DIP Loan $-2^2$ .

-Additionally, during the early phases of this Chapter 11 case, the issue of the failure, prepetition, to completing the assignment of the long term lease as to the City of San Angelo owned real property and improvements (but not the significant amounts of equipment the Debtor contained therein) that constitutes the Ancillary Processing Facility became a focus in the case.
-The issues and concerns that the assignment of the lease of the Ancillary Processing Facility generated are now the subject of two interrelated proposals, detailed in Section IV.C.2.b).ii) of this Disclosure Statement which describe and give the rationale for the proposals to address problems that Sections 1.1 5C (Plan Exhibit 1.15); / 5.01 (Plan Exhibit 5.01) and 3.12 and 8.06 of the Plan are intended to resolve, if relevant parties agree to the Debtor's proposed resolutions.
-Failing such agreed upon resolutions, the Debtor notes what actions it will take to address the problem in Section IV.E.1 and 2.P of this Disclosure Statement which describe the actions that the Debtor has taken and will take post confirmation to address the problems that Sections 6.03 and (i) of the Plan address if that circumstance comes to pass.
-Necessary to addressing the lease issues as to the Ancillary Processing Facility the Debtor has secured its first level Section 365(d) extension on the date to determine whether to assume or reject that important lease and feels confident it will secure an additional extension on that issue until the confirmation process has run its course.
+Additionally, during the early phases of this Chapter 11 case, the issue of the failure, prepetition, to complete the assignment of the long term lease as to the City of San Angelo owned real property and improvements (but not the significant amounts of equipment the Debtor contained therein) that constitutes the Ancillary Processing Facility became a focus in the case.
+The issues and concerns that the assignment of the lease of the Ancillary Processing Facility generated are now the subject of two interrelated documents, detailed in Section IV.C.2.b).ii) of this Disclosure Statement which describe and give the rationale for the agreements that address the problems that Sections 1.15 (Plan Exhibit 1.15) notes.